OpenHabitation/api-v0/README.md

 This is a project started at the [Energy Data Hackdays 2021](https://energydatahackdays.ch/) ([project page](https://hack.opendata.ch/project/779)).

-See here for an DEMO and other information: https://www.openhabitation.org
+See here for a DEMO and other information: https://www.openhabitation.org

 ## License